 Key differences – Trial Balance vs. Balance Sheet

-There are many differences between the trial balance vs. balance sheet.
+There are many differences between the trial balance vs. the balance sheet.
 Here are they –

 - Trial balance is an internal statement.
 A balance sheet is an external statement.

-- Trial balance is divided among two types of accounts – debit and credit.
+- The trial balance is divided among two types of accounts – debit and credit.
 Undertrial balance, the debit balance, and the credit balance should be equal.
-A balance sheet is divided into three sections – assets, liabilities, and shareholders’ equity.
-The balance sheet should always maintain the equation – “assets = liabilities + shareholders’ equity.”
+A balance sheet is divided into assets, liabilities, and shareholders’ equity.
+The balance sheet should always maintain the “assets = liabilities + shareholders’ equity.”

 - Trial balance is done by taking the end balances from general ledgers.
 A balance sheet is done by using the trial balance as a source.